undercurrent-nyc/unmute-10002/app/markdown/about.md

 after 1986.
 Over a series of Zoom sessions, each team’s collective creative process will unfold in a series of video recordings.

-Language serves as the first cultural indicator of change.
+/Language serves as the first cultural indicator of change.
 At constant risk of complete extermination, the Amazon is now more recognized as an online shopping platform than one of our planet’s richest natural resources.
 We stream video content into our living rooms while drinking bottled water